-2.1.
-Version 9.0.1
+2.1.2.4 Runtime system

-- Support for Windows Vista has been dropped.
+- -N (page 110) without a count now tries to respect the number of processors in the process's affinity mask, making GHC's behavior more predictable in containerized settings (#14781). - Support for Windows Vista has been dropped.
 GHC-compiled programs now require Windows 7 or later. - Windows now uses the large address space allocator by default.
 In extreme cases we saw improvements by up to 3% decreased runtime.